-The GPR method functions by measuring the elapsed time between when pulses of radar energy are transmitted from a surface antenna, reflected from buried discontinuities, and then received back at another surface antenna (Conyers 2004).
+The GPR measures the elapsed time between when pulses of radar energy are transmitted from a surface antenna, reflected from buried discontinuities, and then received back at another surface antenna (Conyers 2004).
 When the paired antennas are moved along transects on the ground surface, two-dimensional profiles of buried stratigraphy can be produced by stacking many hundreds or thousands of reflections together to produce what are termed reflection profiles.
-Changes in the reflected wave strength (measured as amplitude variations) and the geometry of those reflections in profiles can then be related to the distribution and orientation of subsurface units and features of interest.
-These changes might be caused by stratigraphic layering, archaeological materials, anthropogenic soils or fill layers and a variety of other objects or biogenic disturbances in the ground (Conyers 2004).
-Many tens or sometimes hundreds of reflection profiles, collected in a grid can then be analyzed within a three dimensional "cube" of reflection data as a way to produce complex images of buried materials (Conyers 2004: 148) in ways not possible using other near-surface geophysical methods (Johnson 2006).
+Changes in the reflected wave strength (measured as amplitude variations) and the geometry of those reflections in profile can then be related to the distribution and orientation of subsurface units and features of interest.
+These changes might be caused by stratigraphic layering, archaeological materials, anthropogenic soils or fill layers, and a variety of other objects or biogenic disturbances in the ground (Conyers 2004).
+Many tens or sometimes hundreds of reflection profiles, collected in a grid can then be analyzed within a three dimensional "cube" of reflection data as a way to produce complex images of buried materials (Conyers 2004, 148) in ways not possible using other near-surface geophysical methods (Johnson 2006).

-Ground-penetrating radar is a geophysical technique that is most effective at buried sites where artifacts and features of interest are located within about 3 meters of the surface, but it has occasionally been used for more deeply buried deposits (Conyers 2004: 16).
-This depth of penetration, and high degree of subsurface resolution makes it a geophysical method particularly applicable to urban Turkey.
+Ground-penetrating radar is a geophysical technique that is most effective at buried sites where artifacts and features of interest are located within about 3 meters of the surface, but it has occasionally been used for more deeply buried deposits (Conyers 2004, 16).
+This depth of penetration and high degree of subsurface resolution make it a geophysical method particularly applicable to urban Turkey.
 Turkey's long history of habitation means that archaeological features can be both deeply buried and highly stratified.

-A growing community of archaeologists has been incorporating ground penetrating radar (GPR) as well as other near-surface geophysical methods as a routine field procedure for many years (Conyers, 2004; Gaffney and Gater 2003).
-When this is done GPR maps and images become primary data that can be used to guide the placement of excavations, or possibly to define sensitive areas containing cultural remains to preserve.
-Archaeological geophysicists have also used the GPR method as a way to place archaeological sites within a broader environmental context, test working hypotheses regarding past cultures and to study human interaction with, and adaptation to, ancient landscapes (Conyers and Osburn 2006; Kvamme 2003).
+A growing community of archaeologists has been routinely incorporating GPR as well as other near-surface geophysical methods for many years (Conyers 2004; Gaffney and Gater 2003).
+When this is done, GPR maps and images become primary data that can be used to guide the placement of excavations, or possibly to define sensitive areas containing cultural remains to preserve.
+Archaeological geophysicists have also used the GPR method to place archaeological sites within a broader environmental context, to test working hypotheses regarding past cultures, and to study human interaction with, and adaptation to, ancient landscapes (Conyers and Osburn 2006; Kvamme 2003).

 The success of GPR surveys is to a great extent dependent on soil and sediment mineralogy, clay content, ground moisture, depth of burial, surface topography, and vegetation.
-It is not a geophysical method that can be immediately applied to any subsurface problem, although with thoughtful modifications in acquisition and data processing, GPR methods can be adapted to many differing site conditions
+It is not a geophysical method that can be immediately applied to any subsurface problem, although with thoughtful modifications in acquisition and data processing, GPR methods can be adapted to diverse site conditions.

 Factors that affect GPR success

-Resolution of buried materials and the depth of investigation are the most important factors that must be taken into account at all archaeological sites where the GPR method is contemplated.
+The resolution of buried materials and the depth of investigation are the most important factors that must be taken into account at all archaeological sites where the GPR method is contemplated.
 These two variables are inversely related and an analysis of them is crucial when choosing the appropriate frequency antenna to use for data collection.
-Higher frequency antennas, above about 400 megahertz (MHz) are capable of better subsurface resolution, but transmit energy to shallower depths (Conyers 2004: 39).
+Higher frequency antennas, above about 400 megahertz (MHz) are capable of better subsurface resolution, but transmit energy to shallower depths (Conyers 2004, 39).

 Radar energy attenuation with depth is mostly a function of the electrical conductivity of soils and sediments through which the radar energy must pass (Doolittle and Collins 1995).
-High electrical conductivity material effectively destroys the transmitted radar energy at shallow depths by removing the electrical component of the electromagnetic wave and therefore propagation ceases (Conyers 2004: 49).
+Highly electrically-conductive material effectively destroys the transmitted radar energy at shallow depths by removing the electrical component of the electromagnetic wave, causing propagation to cease (Conyers 2004, 49).
 Radar energy loss, termed attenuation, always occurs as energy moves into the ground.
 This attenuation is a function of four general factors (Reynolds 1997).
 Coupling losses occur when the radar antennas are not placed in direct contact with the ground, or when the ground surface is uneven, allowing radar energy to be scattered and lost before it effectively "couples" with the ground to be transmitted within it.
 This loss factor can be mostly overcome by making sure antennas are moved slowly and carefully along the ground surface.
-The surfaces in the Tophane area survey were well suited for GPR survey and coupling was not an issue.
+The surfaces in the Tophane area survey were well-suited for GPR survey and coupling was not an issue.